fourthdimensionstudio/beautiful-jekyll/_posts/2018-07-23-M3RL-Code-Refactor.md

 That was the major refactor!

-The next step is to write the **Garbage System**, which will also have its own post on this devlog, this system is the most important part of the puzzle, where the challenge will be, together with the increasing speed.
+The next step is to write the **Garbage System**, which will also have its own post on this devlog, this system is the most important part of the puzzle, where the challenge will be together with the increasing speed.

 Hope you enjoyed the post!